ShaojieJiang/mcp-is-dangerous/README.md

 ```

 > ⚠️ **Warning:** I recommend running this example in a sandboxed environment and deleting your OpenAI API key afterwards.
+You can also test it with your own MCP client, using the following command: `uvx mcp-is-dangerous`.

 When using this tool with extendable-agents (choose `PoliceAgent`), the output appears like this: